AbhishekScariyaMB/S2_Abhishek_Scariya_DBMS/Lab Record/Readme.md

-This contains the Lab Record for ADBMS Lab
+This folder contains the Lab Record for ADBMS